Rudy Giuliani

-Early life
+Early life and education

-Giuliani was born in 1944 in the East Flatbush section during the time it was an Italian-American enclave in New York City's borough of Brooklyn, the only child of working-class parents Helen (née D'Avanzo; 1909–2002) and Harold Angelo Giuliani (1908–1981), both children of Italian immigrants.
-Giuliani is of Tuscan descent on his father's side, as his paternal grandparents (Rodolfo and Evangelina Giuliani) were born in Montecatini Terme, Tuscany, Italy.
-He was raised a Roman Catholic.
+Giuliani was born on May 28, 1944, in the East Flatbush section of Brooklyn, New York City, which at the time of his birth was a largely Italian American enclave of Brooklyn.
+He is the only child of working-class parents Helen (née D'Avanzo) and Harold Angelo Giuliani, both children of Italian immigrants.
 Harold Giuliani, a plumber and a bartender, had trouble holding a job, was convicted of felony assault and robbery, and served prison time in Sing Sing.
-Once released, he worked as an enforcer for his brother-in-law Leo D'Avanzo, who operated an organized crime-affiliated loan sharking and gambling ring at a restaurant in Brooklyn.
-The couple lived in East Flatbush until Harold died of prostate cancer in 1981.
+Once released, his father worked as an enforcer for his brother-in-law Leo D'Avanzo, who operated an organized crime-affiliated loan sharking and gambling ring from a restaurant in Brooklyn.

-When Giuliani was seven years old, his family moved from Brooklyn to Garden City South, where he attended the local Catholic school, St. Anne's.
-Later, he commuted back to Brooklyn to attend Bishop Loughlin Memorial High School, graduating in 1961.

-Giuliani attended Manhattan College in Riverdale, Bronx, where he majored in political science with a minor in philosophy and considered becoming a priest.
+Giuliani was raised a Roman Catholic.
+When he was seven years old, his family moved from Brooklyn to Garden City South on Long Island, where he attended the local Catholic school, St. Anne's.
+Later, he commuted back to Brooklyn to attend Bishop Loughlin Memorial High School, where he graduated in 1961.
+Giuliani attended Manhattan College in Riverdale, Bronx, where he majored in political science with a minor in philosophy.
 Giuliani was elected president of his class in his sophomore year, but was not re-elected in his junior year.
 He joined the Phi Rho Pi college forensic fraternity and honor society.
 He graduated in 1965.
-Giuliani decided to forgo the priesthood and instead attended the New York University School of Law in Manhattan, where he was a member of the NYU Law Review and graduated cum laude with a Juris Doctor degree in 1968.
+Giuliani considered becoming a priest but decided to attend New York University School of Law in Manhattan, where he was a member of the New York University Law Review, and graduated cum laude with a Juris Doctor degree in 1968.

-Giuliani started his political life as a Democrat.
-He volunteered for Robert F. Kennedy's presidential campaign in 1968.
-He also worked as a Democratic Party committeeman on Long Island in the mid-1960s and voted for George McGovern for president in 1972.

 Legal career

-Upon graduation from law school, Giuliani clerked for Judge Lloyd Francis MacMahon, United States District Judge for the Southern District of New York.
+Giuliani started his career and political life as a Democrat, working as a Democratic Party committeeman on Long Island in the mid-1960s.
+In 1968, he volunteered for Robert F. Kennedy's campaign in the 1968 U.S. presidential election, and voted for George McGovern in the 1972 U.S. presidential election.
+After graduating from law school, Giuliani clerked for Judge Lloyd Francis MacMahon, U.S. district judge for the Southern District of New York.

 Giuliani did not serve in the military during the Vietnam War.
 His conscription was deferred while he was enrolled at Manhattan College and NYU Law.
-Upon graduation from the latter in 1968, he was classified 1-A (available for military service), but in 1969 he was reclassified 2-A (essential civilian) as Judge MacMahon's law clerk.
+Upon graduation from law school in 1968, he was classified 1-A (available for military service), but in 1969 he was reclassified 2-A (essential civilian) as Judge MacMahon's law clerk.
 In 1970, Giuliani was reclassified 1-A but received a high 308 draft lottery number and was not called up for service.